The number of ends of critical branching random walks: T 3 x T 3 , purple dots, and a proof of Theorem

-Finally, we will use the following well-known result about branching random walks\footnote{The proof of this simple version is an easy exercise.
-Much stronger versions are known.}.
+To prove Proposition \ref{purplefinite}, we will use the following well-known result about branching random walks.
+The proof of this simple version is an easy exercise.
 Consider a $\BRW(G,\mu,P)$.
 Let $N(n)$ be the set of particles alive in the branching random walk at time $n$, and for $u\in N(n)$, write $Z(u)$ for its position in $G$.